axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 #### 2025-03-NN: v0.179

 * 🟢 ADDED: user based access to projects with given role on installations with multi user access.
 This is a huge change.
 Please read the docs how to configure it.
-* ↗️ UPDATE: relace fontawesome with lineawesome icons
+* ↗️ UPDATE: replace fontawesome with tabler icons
 * ↗️ UPDATE: default light theme got colors by main section
 * ↗️ UPDATE: dark theme
 * ↗️ UPDATE: bookmarklet page
 * ↗️ UPDATE: ahcache
 * ↗️ UPDATE: medoo 2.1.12 --> 2.2.0
 * ↗️ UPDATE: ahCrawler is PHP 8.4 ready
+* ↗️ UPDATE: remove warning if no https was found
 * 💣 FIX: navigation - active menu item doesn't lose color on hover anymore
 * 💣 FIX: logoff - don't show navigation after logging off